 If you had told me two years ago that people would be genuinely interested in buying a pair of true wireless earbuds, I would’ve said, “Wait, why?
-True wireless are easy to lose, don’t have great sound quality or special features, and drop audio far too often.”
+True wireless is easy to lose, don’t have great sound quality or special features, and drop audio far too often.”
 While they’re still easy to lose, the tech inside has improved greatly.
 Don’t get me wrong: if you have a favorite pair of quality IEMs, you’re going to laugh at the thought of sound quality being good on true wireless earbuds.
 But if you’re looking to replace a pair of regular Bluetooth in-ears, you’re not going to be missing much in terms of sound.
+Especially if you switch out the included tips for a pair of Comply memory foam tips (a favorite of ours here).

 Apple AirpodsFull Review